gabriele-mastrapasqua/react-dashboard/server/README.md

 see https://docs.mongodb.com/manual/tutorial/geospatial-tutorial/

-- for example to find where a specific coordinates is:
+- for example to find where a specific coordinates is in a state:
 ```
 db.maps.findOne({ geometry: { $geoIntersects: { $geometry: { type: "Point", coordinates: [ -73.93414657, 40.82302903 ] } } } })
 ```